 (b) exercised a right, or attempted to exercise a purported right, to object to an application,

-frivolously or vexatiously, the Court may award costs against that person.
+frivolously or vexatiously, the Commission may award costs against that person.

 (6) The Director does not have power to award costs.

+[Section 21 amended by No. 73 of 2006 s.
+18 and 106.]

-22. Rules of Court
+22. Rules of the Commission

-Rules of Court may be made, by the Liquor Licensing Court judge, under this Act —
+Rules of the Commission may be made, by the Commission, under this Act —

-(a) regulating the practice and procedure of the Court and matters that are related; and
+(a) regulating the practice and procedure of the Commission and matters that are related; and

 (b) subject to the regulations, as to the costs and charges payable in relation to proceedings under this Act.

+[Section 22 amended by No. 73 of 2006 s.
+19 and 106.]

 23. Proof of authority and indemnity

-(1) If an action is brought against a person for anything done under a process issued under this Act, the production of that process under the Seal of the Court is sufficient proof of the authority of the Court prior to the issuing of the process.
+(1) If an action is brought against a person for anything done under a process issued under this Act, the production of that process under the Seal of the Commission is sufficient proof of the authority of the Commission prior to the issuing of the process.

 (2) Where a person is engaged in the administration or enforcement of this Act, the person incurs no liability for anything done by that person in good faith and in the exercise or purported exercise of official powers or of functions under this Act.